-On Thursday, May 22, 2014 we will celebrate Convocation with over 800 J.D. and LL.M. graduates in one ceremony.
-It is important that you review the follow instructions to not only understand how the day will proceed, but also to be familiar with your role.
+On Thursday, May 22, 2014, we will celebrate Convocation with over 800 JD and LLM graduates in one ceremony.
+It is important that you review the following instructions to not only understand how the day will proceed, but also to be familiar with your role.
 Your cooperation will help ensure that this day is special for everyone involved and attending.

 1. Logistics-the what, where, and when details for graduating students.

-2. Processional-describes where to meet and what to expect before entering The Theater at Madison Square Garden.
+2. Processional-where to meet and what to expect before entering The Theater at Madison Square Garden.

 3. Hooding Ceremony-explains what will happen on the stage.

 4. Recessional-instructions as the ceremony ends.